anilmainali/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 {% include _toc.html %}

-Journies on water as she flows:
+Journeys on water as she flows:

    * <a href="#DownEastCoast"> Down the Atlantic Eastern Seaboard</a>
    * <a href="#DownMississippi"> Down the Mississippi River</a> (on a riverboat)
    * <a href="#DownWestCoast"> Down the Pacific West Coast</a>

-Journies on land:
+Journeys on land:

    * <a href="#WestwardVermont"> Westward from Vermont to Kentucky</a>
    * <a href="#NorthernMiddleAmerica">Westward through Northern Middle America</a>